Best Rooftop Restaurants in Istanbul (With Bosphorus Views & Insider Tips)

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-My first rooftop restaurant experience in Istanbul was back in 2007, just after moving to Türkiye.
-A friend led us into a sketchy, teeny elevator, and we popped out into a hidden gem with a stunning view of the city.
-Wow!
+My first rooftop restaurant experience in Istanbul was back in 2007, just after I moved to Türkiye.
+A friend led us into a tiny, slightly sketchy elevator, and moments later, we stepped out into a hidden terrace with sweeping views over the city.
+I was hooked.

 Price range legend in USD and Turkish Lira, approximate prices for a main dish (not a full meal), as of February 2024.
 This is a very rough guide, as the exchange rate changes all the time.